pirateksh/Connect-Four-Game/README.md

 # Connect-Four-Game
-A simple project made to learn/practise JS and jQuery.
+A nice and simple project made to learn/practise JavaScript and jQuery.